Ipstenu/dreamobjects/readme.txt

 == Description ==

-DreamHost has it's own Cloud - DreamObjects.
+DreamHost has it's own Cloud - <a href="http://dreamhost.com/cloud/dreamobjects/">DreamObjects</a>.

-Blahblah copy here.
+DreamObjects is a cost-effective, public cloud storage service, perfect a scalable storage solution your WordPress backups.

 == Installation ==